udoering/JavaSolCheckCOJU/README.md

 ### The given feedback
 In first versions of the evaluation code the given feedback was based on typical JUnit output, which described in general failed assertions.
-Often the students did not understand the meaning of such output - i.e. the feedback was useless.
+Often the students did not understand the meaning of such output - i.e. the feedback was useless to them.
 On the other hand in the JUnit based evaluation it was necessary that the students uploaded complete solutions - including all methods, member variables etc, else the evaluation code did not compile and the students got no readable output at all.